cbielow/PTXQC/README.md

 **If you just want the package to use (and maybe even modify) it:**

+The following lines will install the PTXQC package.
 Direct installation from GitHub requires the 'devtools' package.
-The following lines will add PTXQC on a fresh R installation:
+Run **each line** separately in your R console, i.e. do not copy and paste the whole block.
+If an error should occur, this allows to track it down more easily.
+See [FAQ - Installation] [Ref_VignFAQ] how to resolve them.

     if (!require(devtools, quietly = TRUE)) install.packages("devtools")
     library("devtools")             ## this might give a warning like 'WARNING: Rtools is required ...'.
 Ignore it. source("http://bioconductor.org/biocLite.R")
     biocLite("Biobase")
     install_github("cbielow/PTXQC", build_vignettes = TRUE)

-To get started on how to use the package, see the help and/or vignettes:
+To get started, see the help and/or vignettes:

     help(package="PTXQC")
     browseVignettes(package = 'PTXQC')